Great Portrait Locations Around Montreal

 Pros:

 Ample shade for group shots on sunny days and plenty of parking.
-It can also serve as Plan B in case of rain if you are in the general area because the house has a covered patio.
+It can also serve as Plan B in case of rain if you are in the general area because the house has a covered patio - just make sure you plan ahead by getting a permit.
 It is generally not crowded and, if you want to avoid traveling downtown, is a great option.

 Cons: